Compiling pyo from sources¶

 cd pyo

-If you want to be able to use all of pyo’s gui widgets, you will need wxPython Phoenix 4.2.0.
+If you want to be able to use all of pyo’s gui widgets, you will need wxPython Phoenix 4.2.0 or higher.

 Under macOS, it is very simple to build pyo from sources with the Homebrew package manager.